henks20/project-pizzeria/README.md

 # Project pizzeria

 Pizzeria website where you can order food online from various categories and in various quantities.
 What is more, you can reserve a table with the choice of day, time, number of people and table preferences.
+Once you order food or book table, you will see a confirmation in the console (DevTools).

 Project using:
 * HTML
 * SCSS
-* JavaScript.
+* JavaScript
 * JSON-Server.

 LIVE demo: [here](http://rocky-island-18247.herokuapp.com/)